 Buy Early

 Age increases premiums.
+The younger the better.

 Choose Term Life Insurance